yasaswiavula/yasaswiavula/README.md

     ⚡ You can call me as 'SSV' it's the same pronounciation.
     ⚡ Do you know, when i say I'm as old as Earth.
-You have to believe me;) psst! we share the same Birthday(Earth day) ⚡ I'm Originally from a place where Helium(He) was first discovered.
+You have to believe me;) psst! we share the same Birthday(Earth day) ⚡

     💬 Ask me about Data, Plants and Painting...

-    🔭 I’m currently working on Deep Learning project called Deepart.
+    🔭 I’m towards Cloud, DataScience and Astronomy.

-    🌱 I’m currently learning DataScience, ML and AI
+    🌱 I’m currently involved with DataScience, ML and AI

   </samp>
 </p>